 Having a yardstick offered a few obvious benefits.
 It gave the partners a reason not to view positive or negative returns as good or bad but good or bad relative to the yardstick.

-Every year, he compared the Dow to the performance of popular mutual funds.
+In addition, he compared the Dow to the performance of popular mutual funds.
 In doing so, he showed that the Dow was tough to beat.

 Since the Dow was tough to beat, and his strategy was different than the Dow, not beating it one year shouldn’t be shocking.
 Besides, that wasn’t the goal.
 And the market can get crazy over shorter periods, so falling short in any given year was a possibility.

 As Buffett proclaimed annually, it was best to judge performance over several years.
-Three years was the minimum — five was better — time needed to judge good performance, so long as the period experienced both strong and weak markets.
+Three years was the minimum time — five was better — needed to judge good performance, so long as the period experienced both strong and weak markets.